SutirthaSaha/coding/04-binary-search.md

         mid = start + (end - start) // 2
         if nums[mid] == val:
-            result = mid # this is where we select as a possible solution end = end - 1 # then move to the left subarray elif nums[mid] > val:
+            result = mid # this is where we select as a possible solution end = mid - 1 # then move to the left subarray elif nums[mid] > val:
             end = mid - 1
         else: